tytydraco/yessleep/out/My_Town_Has_A_Dark_Secret_That_Cant_Get_Out.md

 With no time to spare, I quickly jumped into my car and drove as fast as I could out of town (all while thanking the Gods that I filled my gas tank up the night before).

-Anyway, I breathed a sigh of relief when I noticed we were far away.
+Anyway, I breathed a sigh of relief when I noticed I could no longer see my town.

 That was almost two months ago.

-We managed to start over in another state and even got jobs but several days ago, we received the news that our town was destroyed by an earthquake.
+We managed to start over in another state and even got jobs but several days ago, we received the news that our town was destroyed by an earthquake (I doubt it was an earthquake).

 My friend has been missing too.